mlogan914/mlogan914.github.io/_posts/2025-08-27-fragmented-data-flows-to-governed-data-pipelines.md.md

 ## From–To: What Changed and Why

 The table below explains each major change from the current state to the governed, repeatable pipelines in the future state.
-It includes what the component is, examples, and why the change is beneficial.

-## From–To: What Changed and Why

-The table below explains each major change from the current state to the governed, repeatable pipelines in the future state.
 It includes plain-language descriptions and examples so the improvements are easier to understand.

 | **Current State** (Removed/Changed) | **Future State** (Added/Standardized) | **What it is** | **Examples** | **Why it’s better** |